URANIUM ENRICHMENT BASICS

 For many years, uranium was used primarily as a colorant in ceramic glazes, producing colors that ranged from orange-red to lemon yellow.
 It was also used for tinting in early photography.
 Its radioactive properties were not recognized until 1896, and its potential for use as an energy source was not realized until the middle of the 20th century.
 Its primary use is as fuel in nuclear power reactors to generate electricity.
 It is also used in weapons applications, and in small nuclear reactors to produce isotopes for medical and industrial purposes around the world.

 To use uranium for defense or commercial fuel applications, it must be processed or "enriched."
 The enrichment process used in the United States involves combining the uranium with fluorine to make uranium hexafluoride (UF6) followed by gaseous diffusion.
-The UF6 output from gaseous diffusion is in two streams - one is increased, or enriched, in its percentage of uranium 235, or U-235, and the other is reduced, or depleted, in its percentage of U-235.
+The UF6 output from gaseous diffusion is in two streams - one is increased, or enriched, in its percentage of U-235, and the other is reduced, or depleted, in its percentage of U-235.
 The depleted uranium hexafluoride product is referred to as "depleted UF6."
 After gaseous diffusion, the enriched uranium hexafluoride is subjected to further processing, while the depleted UF6 is generally stored.
 To produce fuel, uranium must be enriched so that the percentage of uranium-235 is increased 3-5 percent.
 For defense applications, the percentage of uranium-235 must be increased to 90-plus percent.

 The gaseous diffusion process used to enrich uranium requires uranium in the form of UF6.
 In the first step of UF6 production, uranium ore is mined and sent to a mill where uranium oxide (often called "yellowcake") is produced.
 The uranium oxide is then sent to a UF6 production facility.
 At the production facility, the uranium oxide is combined with anhydrous (without water) hydrogen fluoride and fluorine gas in a series of chemical reactions to form the chemical compound UF6.
 The product UF6 is placed into steel cylinders and shipped as a solid to a gaseous diffusion plant for enrichment.